 We welcome you to kindergarten!
 This page will give you an overview of the kindergarten program and explain what your child will be learning in reading and language arts, mathematics, science and social studies.
 The information it contains will help you support your child's learning experience.
 There are also suggestions for helping your child succeed and activities you can do at home.

 I wish you a happy and healthy school year full of opportunities for both you and your child.
-You can read my full introductory letter here.
+For more information, you can read my full introductory letter.